Archbold's nightjar: Reproduction

-Across E. archboldi's range, the breeding season occurs between October to early December with an estimated generation time of 4.56 years.
+Across its range, the breeding season occurs between October to early December with an estimated generation time of 4.56 years.
 Archbold's nightjars do not build nests.
 A clutch consists of a single egg, which is laid directly on the ground on top of leaf-litter.
 Nest sites are typically located amongst stones and shrubs, and may be concealed from the surrounding vegetation, allowing individuals to blend in with their environment because of their cryptic coloration.
 Likes roost sites, nest sites are usually situated in forest clearings or forest edges.
-Eggs are white, and unlike other nightjar species, lack blotches.
+The eggs are white, and unlike other nightjar species, lack blotches.

-Vocalizations
+Vocalisations

-Not much is known of E. archboldis vocalizations, as it is a relatively quiet bird.
+Not much is known of its calls, as it is a relatively quiet bird.
 Its song is mainly heard at dusk, and consists of a soft guttural call of 2-3 short trilled tchrrrt notes.

 If a threat is detected and an adult is startled from its nest, it may produce a very loud alarm call before retreating to a nearby branch.
 While perched, it will remain motionless until the intruder leaves and might produce a liquid trill consisting of soft whur-whur-whur notes.
 Alternatively, the individual might engage in displays of aggression consisting fluttering movements as a means of distracting the intruder.
 If the threat does not leave the nest site, adults may fly back and attempt to deter the intruder by hovering over them and emitting a harsh hissing alarm call.

 Conservation

 The IUCN red list currently ranks Archbold's nightjar as "Least Concern".
 Although the species is known to occupy a geographic range which encompasses large tracts of undisturbed forest, including conservation sites over a portion of its range, its overall population trend is thought to be decreasing.
-Despite the population size not being formally assessed, its restricted geographic range exhibits E. archboldi's strong reliance on montane forest habitat.
+Despite the population size not being formally assessed, its restricted geographic range exhibits its strong reliance on montane forest habitat.
 As such, given the reduction in tree cover driven by deforestation within its range over the past decade, it is speculated that this rate of habitat loss has likely led to an estimated population decline of 5% during this period.

 Despite indications of population decline and threats to Archbold's nightjar, there are no clear conservation decisions implemented as of yet because knowledge of this elusive species remains limited.
 Moreover, the lack of targeted research and monitoring programs for this species further limits understanding of its ecology, population dynamics, and potential conservation needs.